thycotic/privman-docs/admin/actions/nix/cli-approval-msg.md

 [tags]: # (actions,*nix)
 [priority]: # (3)

-# CLI Approval Message Action
+# Command Line Approval Message Action

-The CLI Approval Message action allows administrators to prompt command line users on Unix/Linux endpoints for an approval request.
+The Command Line Approval Message action allows administrators to prompt command line users on Unix/Linux endpoints for an approval request.
 The action displays a text in the command line interface and prompts the user to enter text.

 To create the message action,